 This person tracks down all the necessary information relating to a specific project.
-He also ensures this information ends up in the right place.
-He seeks clarification and aims to shed light on the facts.
-In case of missing information, he will do anything he can to find it.
+The information seeker also ensures this information ends up in the right place.
+This person seeks clarification and aims to shed light on the facts.
+In case of missing information, necessary action will be taken to find it.

 3. Information Giver

-The information seeker is also often the information giver; he communicates the information to his team.
-He is considered an authority when it comes to information and knows exactly what is and isn’t relevant.
+The information seeker is also often the information giver; this person communicates the information to his team.
+Information givers are considered an authority when it comes to information and know exactly what is and isn’t relevant.

 4. Opinion Seeker

 Within the Benne and Sheats group roles, this is often an opinionated team member who will seek clarity and the opinions of others.

 5. Opinion Giver

 This person does not mince their words and will quickly give their opinion on matters.
 This may lead to irritation among other team members.
 The opinion giver has an important role, however.
 This person points out matters that others are afraid to touch upon.
 In other words, their opinion can be very valuable.

 This person is able to explore and expand upon the ideas of others.
 Although the ideas worked on may not necessarily lead to new insights, in certain cases they may provide opportunities to bring the team to a higher level.